MaxPoon/python2048/README.md

 # python2048
-2048 game in the terminal
+2048 game in the terminal or with a GUI.